(for BAHA® 4 processor only)

 – These microphones stream sound directly from the person wearing the microphone to the sound processor without the use of an intermediary device.

-Cochlear Nucleus 7 Sound Processor: The Nucleus 7 Sound Processor is the world’s first Made for iPhone cochlear implant.
+Cochlear Nucleus 7 Sound Processor: The Nucleus 7 Sound Processor is the world’s first Made for iPhone cochlear impact.
 This sound processor allows users to stream sound directly without wearing an accessory from iPhone, iPad, and iPod touch.
-Android users can also accomplish the same type of streaming through the use of the Phone Clip accessory also available.
-Using the Nucleus Smart App available for download from the App Store, the recipient will also be able to control, monitor and customize the sound processor.

 Cochlear Kanso Sound Processor: The Kanso Sound Processor provides a new way for cochlear implant users to hear.
 The Kanso is not worn on the ear.
 It is a small, off-the-ear hearing device that provides a discreet hearing solution.